confluentinc/ksql/design-proposals/klip-17-sql-union.md

 need support for updating the running query, which will come in time.

 There is no plan to provide automated migration tooling or functionality as the ROI would be extremely low.

+The main compatibility implication is existing `INSERT INTO` statements in the command topic.
+There is no easy way to migrate these to the new union syntax.
+Our only option is to make this breaking change clear in the release notes and to ignore and log such statement, (we'll need custom code to detect them).

 ## Performance Implications